neoeahit/mediumish-theme-jekyll/_posts/2019-11-24-different-frameworks-of-design-thinking.md

 # So what have we learnt?

 Overall all the methodologies have the same essence - creating a human-centric problem solving process, with feedback loops, always looking back to ensure we are able  to learn and adapt.
-However there are subtle differences, some are linear in scope( for ex.
-Stanford d.School) whereas some are non-linear( i.e. Frog).
-Depending on the sector and the scale one can choose one vs the other methodology - for example if you are working in the social sector, IDEO and Frog better suited, whereas if you are working on a mid-sized company project you might find Google Design Sprints much more applicable.
+However there are subtle differences, some are linear in scope( ex.
+Stanford d.School) whereas some are non-linear( ex.
+Frog).
+Depending on the sector and the scale one can choose one vs the other methodology - for example if you are working in the social sector, IDEO and Frog better suited, whereas if you are working on a mid-sized company project you might find D. School is much more applicable.
 With so many models out there, choose one which works best for your use-case, after all they all achieve the same end-result.

 Hope this post was helpful!
+Stay tuned for my next post on Design Thinking Success Stories.